Max Hall (American football): Coaching career

-Personal
+Personal life

 Hall is a nephew to Danny White and grandson of Wilford White, ASU Hall-of-Famers.
 He is a second cousin to former Baltimore Ravens tight end Todd Heap.
 Hall is married to Mckinzi Gissel, making him the brother-in-law-by-marriage of his BYU teammate and former Ravens' tight end, Dennis Pitta, who is married to Gissel's sister Mataya.
 He is a member of the Church of Jesus Christ of Latter-day Saints.

 On August 30, 2014, Gilbert police were called to the Best Buy near Loop 202 and Williams Field Road about 11:30 a.m. after a store employee told police he saw Hall taking merchandise out of boxes and stuffing them in his backpack, according to the police report.
 Police found $286 worth of electronics inside Hall's backpack.
 Investigators also confiscated hypodermic needles, a metal spoon, a lighter and cocaine, stored in a pill bottle.
 Hall told police he had used the cocaine that morning.
 Hall immediately apologized to police and begged for forgiveness from the store's employees.
 He is quoted as saying, "I'm really sorry, I'll pay for the stuff.
 If I get arrested, I'll get fired.
 I've never done this before."
 On September 5, 2014, Hall was fired from his job as an offensive coordinator at Gilbert High School.

 Max sustained several concussions in his NFL career, as well as other injuries, which lead to an addiction to Analgesic.
 He attributes the 2014 incident at Best Buy to be his rock bottom, and has been clean since the incident.
+As of April 2022, Hall was coaching varsity football for American Leadership Academy in Queen Creek, Arizona.